-A SKU, which stands for Stock Keeping Unit, is a unique identifier for each of your products that makes keeping careful track of your entire inventory easier.
-SKUs are vital tools for retailers and wholesalers, allowing them to identify products across systems and channels.
+A SKU, which stands for Stock Keeping Unit, is a unique identifier for each of your products that makes it easier to track inventory.
+SKUs are vital tools for retailers and wholesalers, allowing them to identify products and monitor stock levels across systems and channels.
 Your success depends on good product management.
 And good product management depends on SKUs.

 Why use SKUs?